- Responsible Office: Treasury Services, Finance and Budget

 - All cash receipts must be deposited at the end of the fiscal year regardless of amount.

-- Cash collections must be promptly transmitted to the VCU Cashier’s Office, either with the official Deposit/Receipt Form [see http://treasury.vcu.edu/forms/administrative-forms/] or in direct depository bags, for deposit into the university's designated bank accounts.
-If a department is authorized by Treasury Services to make direct deposits instead of transmitting the funds to the Cashier’s Office, the department can promptly transmit the funds to VCU’s depository bank using direct depository bags or a Treasury Services issued desktop scanner .
+- Cash collections must be promptly delivered to the VCU Cashier’s Office, either with the official Deposit/Receipt Form [see http://treasury.vcu.edu/forms/administrative-forms/] or in direct depository bags, for deposit into the university's designated bank accounts.
+If a department is authorized by Treasury Services to make direct deposits or remote deposits, the department must promptly transmit the funds to VCU’s depository bank using direct depository bags or a Treasury Services issued desktop scanner .

-- Departments authorized to make direct deposits must also promptly record the deposit into Banner Finance.
+- Departments authorized to make remote or direct deposits must also promptly record the deposit into Banner Finance.

 - Departments are specifically prohibited from using cash collections to make purchases.

 2. Safeguarding Funds and Information